Danny Buderus: Coaching career

 Buderus stayed with the Knights as an assistant coach for 2014.
 In July 2015, Buderus was made interim head coach, following the sacking of Rick Stone.
 After the 2016 season, he chose to leave his role as an assistant coach.
 He served as pathways coach in 2017.
-Buderus is also a selector for the NSW Blues helping select the series winning side along with Greg Alexander and former Knights teammate and Rugby League Immortal Andrew Johns.
+Buderus was also a selector for the NSW Blues helping select the series winning side along with Greg Alexander and former Knights teammate and Rugby League Immortal Andrew Johns.
+On 28 September 2023, Buderus was informed by the NSWRL board that his contract would not be renewed for the following season after New South Wales suffered another series loss.

+On 15 October 2025, the Knights confirmed Buderus had re-joined the Knights in an assistant coaching role.

+Personal life

+Buderus is founder and co-owner of Steel City Beer Company with Andrew Johns, Matthew Johns, Kurt Gidley and Matt Hoy.